Nail Technician Schools in California

 To perform manicures, pedicures, and other nail services for a fee, you need to pass the California State Board examinations or the National Interstate Council (NIC) examinations and receive your state license after completing your training.

 The exam is split into two portions: a written part and a practical part, which you'll take on the same day.
 You'll need to submit an application to take the exam and receive your license.
 You'll also need to pay the exam and licensing fee.
-The cost of the exam and your initial license will be $110.
+The cost of the exam and your initial license is $110 total.

 The California Board of Barbering and Cosmetology has two permanent testing sites.
 One is in Fairfield (Northern California), and the other is in Glendale (Southern California).
 The practical portion of the exam must take place at one of these two sites.
 You may be able to reschedule the written portion of your exam to another location.
 The California manicurist licensure exam is available in English, Korean, Vietnamese, and Spanish.
 If the exam isn't available in your native language, you may be able to bring an interpreter.